darchipov/opendatalayer/README.md

 when you add or remove plugins.

 ### 1. Install the module
-The easiest way to get started is by installing the ODL package via npm:
+The easiest way to get started is by installing the ODL package, the [ODL Builder](#https://gitlab.gkh-setu.de/bsna/opendatalayer-builder) and any plugins you need via npm:

 ```
-npm install opendatalayer --save
+npm install opendatalayer opendatalayer-builder opendatalayer-plugin-google-analytics --save-dev
 ```

 ### 2. Configure and build the ODL script
-ODL comes bundled with its own build tool.
-You can use it to create your personal ODL build by passing in your individual configuration (read more about the [plugin configuration](#plugin-configuration) and [ODL builder options](#) in the respective sections).
+ODL comes with its own build tool called [ODL Builder](#https://gitlab.gkh-setu.de/bsna/opendatalayer-builder).
+You can use it to create your personallized ODL build by passing in your individual configuration (read more about the [plugin configuration](#plugin-configuration) and [ODL builder options](#) in the respective sections).
 In most cases you would include the following code somewhere within your application's build process (e.g. gruntfile or